CNES/S1Tiling/docs/testing.rst

 Contributors will want to test their changes against a baseline to ensure no regression appear.

+S1-Tiling tests are not part of an integrated continous workflow.
+They are meant to be run on an on-demand basis.

 At this moment we only have a single end-to-end test on S2 33NWB tile on S1 images acquired in January 2020.